-- A. PIHP Role and Responsibilities: - 1.
-The SWMBH Quality Assurance and Performance Improvement (QAPI) Department is responsible to ensure consistent reporting, recording, tracking and the analysis of all events including critical incidents across Region 4. - 2.
-SWMBH will be responsible to review all incident report summaries forwarded to them in a timely manner and take any required follow-up actions as indicated. - 3.
-SWMBH will facilitate the reporting of all critical incidents, deaths, and other required data to the State as per MDHHS-Integrated Care Organization (ICO) contract requirements, and other organizations as defined by law and SWMBH contract(s). - 4.
+- 1. The SWMBH Quality Assurance and Performance Improvement (QAPI) Department is responsible to ensure consistent reporting, recording, tracking and the analysis of all events and incidents across Region 4. - 2.
+SWMBH is responsible for reviewing all incident report summaries forwarded to them in a timely manner and take any required follow-up actions as indicated. - 3.
+SWMBH will facilitate the reporting of all critical incidents and other required information to the State as per MDHHS contract requirements and other organizations as defined by law and SWMBH contract(s). - 4.
 As per section 6.1.1. of the Michigan Department of Health and Human Services (MDHHS) Managed Specialty Supports contract with the PIHPs; the SWMBH designee will notify MDHHS of any death that is the subject of a recipient rights, licensing, or police investigation.
-This report shall be submitted electronically within 48 hours of either the death, or SWMBH's receipt of notification of the death, or the SWMBH's receipt of notification that a recipient rights, licensing, and/or police investigation has commenced to QMPMeasures@michigan.gov and include the following information: - a.
-Beneficiary ID number (Medicaid, ABW, MIChild) - b.
-Consumer ID (CONID) if there is no beneficiary ID number - c.
-Date, time, and place of death (if a licensed foster care facility, include the license #) - d.
-Preliminary cause of death - e.
-Contact person's name and E-mail address - 5.
-The SWMBH Quality Management Department will ensure that the required information and reports are provided to the Quality Management Committee (QMC) for quarterly review or at their discretion. - 6.
-The QMC will review reports on at least a quarterly basis to: - a.
+This report shall be submitted electronically within 48 hours of either the death, or SWMBH's receipt of notification of the death, or the SWMBH's receipt of notification that a recipient rights, licensing, and/or police investigation has commenced. - 5.
+The SWMBH QAPI Department will ensure that the required information and reports are provided to the Quality Management Committee (QMC) at least quarterly for review, or at their discretion. - 6.
+The QMC will review reports to: - a.
 Assess the consistency in reporting across the region. - b.
-Assist in the analysis of all aggregate reports on all incidents, events, uses of physical management, and deaths to identify any additional trends and areas needing follow-up and/or additional opportunities for improvement. - c.
+Assist in the analysis of all aggregate reports on incidents and risk events to identify any trends and/or areas needing follow-up and/or additional opportunities for improvement. - c.
 Advocate for and/or facilitate improvements beyond those already made. - 7.
-The participant CMHSPs and providers are responsible for investigations conducted and action plans implemented in connection with the events identified above and the maintenance of all incident reports. - 8.
-SWMBH holds no responsibility for determining whether any SWMBH staff member, provider or other SWMBH third party has committed any action or inaction or is otherwise responsible for any

-- of the events listed above, including a death.
+The participant CMHSPs and providers are responsible for conducting investigations and action plans implemented in connection with the events identified above, and the maintenance of all incident reports.
+A sample of incidents involving investigations and/or a root cause analysis will be reviewed during CMHSP annual delegated function site reviews and may be requested by SWMBH at any time for review. - 8.
+SWMBH holds no responsibility for determining whether any SWMBH staff member, provider or other SWMBH third party has committed any action or inaction or is otherwise responsible for any of the events listed above, including a death.
 SWMBH will be involved as appropriate to meet contractual obligations.
-The participant CMHSPs and other organizations shall be solely responsible for notifying SWMBH of any of the events noted above, investigating the events, and providing sufficient information to SWMBH to enable it to make all required monthly reports to the State of Michigan and the ICOs. - 9.
-SWMBH will abide by the findings of the participant CMHSP responsible for investigating the event, report the findings to the State based solely on the investigation results and staff leadership determination made by the CMHSP.
-SWMBH will be involved in and discuss with the appropriate organization about individual events.
+The participant CMHSPs and other organizations shall be solely responsible for notifying SWMBH of any of the events noted above, investigating the events, and providing sufficient information to SWMBH to enable it to make all required reports to the State of Michigan.

+9. SWMBH will abide by the findings of the participant CMHSP responsible for investigating the event, report the findings to the State based solely on the investigation results and staff leadership determination made by the CMHSP.
+SWMBH will be involved in and discuss with the appropriate organization about individual events as needed.

-Standards and Guidelines:
+Reporting Standards and Guidelines: